ositaka/soul-healing-decapcms/data/page/home.md

       May your journey be filled with boundless inspiration, as you explore the realms of spirit art and experience the healing with Colors.
 Welcome to a place where you'll discover the secret of zero limits, where your potential knows no boundaries.

       Within The Golden Healing community, we honor the unique path of every soul, embracing the healing power of the golden light within.
-Welcome to a place where your journey of healing and awakening begins anew with each visit.
+Welcome to a place where your journey of healing and awakening begins anew with each visit.\

-  - type: text_only
-    section_type: text_only
-    main_menu:
-      show: true
-      name: Vision and Mission
-    title: Vision and Mission
-    text: >-
+      \

+      Read More:

       The Golden Healing is proud to be a beacon of healing, compassion, and unity, touching hearts and souls worldwide.
 We envision a world where the transformative power of golden light brings solace, rejuvenation, and unity to individuals and communities, fostering a harmonious and enlightened global society.

       Our mission is to share and amplify the golden light within each individual, extending it to every corner of the world.
 We are committed to promoting healing, well-being, and unity by providing accessible resources, practices, and support, enabling individuals to connect with their inner light.
 We aspire to unite humanity through the shared experience of healing, compassion, and recognition of our common essence.